rateing stars

 Tetrahydrocannabinol triggers a release of the feel-good chemical, dopamine, in the brain.
 Dopamine causes the euphoric sensations that activate the brain’s reward pathways to remember the experience and want to use it regularly.

 You need to understand that CBD is not the same thing as recreational cannabis, regardless of the fact it’s derived from the same genus.
 There is no evidence that a person can become addicted to CBD.
 In fact, CBD even counteracts the psychoactive effect of THC.
-In the UK, it’s highly unlikely that you will find THC in CBD oil products as it is illegal.
+In the UK, it’s highly unlikely that you will find significant levels of THC in UK CBD oil products, as it is illegal.

 CBD Oil Only Comes from One Variation of Cannabis Plant